VIVF0/downloader-video-sound-youtube-with-python-desktop/README.md

 5. The program's graphical interface will be displayed.

+6. Choose the folder where the file will be downloaded.

-6. Paste the YouTube video link in the text box and select the download format (video or audio).
+7. Paste the YouTube video link in the text box and select the download format (video or audio).

-7. Click the "Download" button to start the download.

-8. The download progress will be displayed on the graphical interface.

 ## Contributing